-• "AIC reserves the right to update, revise, amend or end the programs approved in this docket.
-AIC's positions reflected herein are subject to change and AIC reserves the right to adjust any terms or conditions with any selected implementers to account for its upcoming Section 5/8-103 and Section 5/8-104 integrated energy efficiency and demand response Plan 4 filing, any pertinent ICC Orders, including those addressing customer data and privacy, or other relevant matters."
+"AIC reserves the right to update, revise, amend or end the programs approved in this docket.
+AIC's AIC's positions reflected herein are subject to change and AIC reserves the right to adjust any terms or conditions with any selected implementers to account for its upcoming Section 5/8-103 and Section 5/8-104 integrated energy efficiency and demand response Plan 4 filing, any pertinent ICC Orders, including those addressing customer data and privacy, or other relevant matters."

-While the IPA appreciates the challenges created in the timing lag between the approval of Section 16-111.5B programs in this Plan and the upcoming Section 8-103 and 8-104 proceedings, the Agency is concerned that bidders had a reasonable expectation that the provisions of the RFP would be applicable to the consideration of their bids, and after the fact changes could have a negative (or positive) impact on their desire to move forward and implement their proposed programs.
+While the The IPA appreciates the challenges created in the timing lag between the approval of Section 16-111.5B programs in this IPA Electricity Procurement Plan and the upcoming Ameren Illinois Section 8-103 and 8-104 Plan 4 proceedings, the Agency is concerned and recommends that bidders had a reasonable expectation that the provisions of the RFP would be applicable the Commission affirm Ameren Illinois' ability to the consideration of their bids, and after the fact changes could have a negative (update, revise, amend or positive) impact on their desire to move forward and implement their proposedend programs for the reasons set forth by Ameren Illinois.